sarahrainbow/RainbowGameOfLife/README.md

 #### Smothered

-If the cell is smothered by four or more alive neighbour cells, they will die.
+If the cell is smothered by having four or more alive neighbour cells, they will die.

 ### 3.2 Cell evolution